 It is the responsibility of all schools to ensure that checks are carried out and the relevant professionals are alerted if a child is not accessing full time education, or is unable to be contacted.

-Head teachers should inform the EIPT and the child's social worker immediately a child subject to a Child Protection Plan is missing.
+Head teachers should inform the EIPT and the child's social worker immediately if a child who is Looked After or subject to a Child Protection Plan is missing.

-In the following circumstances a referral to Children's Services and/or the police should always be made promptly:
+In the following circumstances a referral to Children's Social Care and/or the Police should always be made promptly:

 - The child may be the victim of a crime;